 Three useful comparisons:

 Aspen vs an independent solo practice in the same ZIP code: for a routine cleaning on PPO insurance, the patient cost is usually identical ($0).
-For self-pay, Aspen's cash cleaning rate ($99 to $179) is broadly in line with independent practices ($85 to $200).
+For self-pay, patient reports put Aspen's quoted cleaning rate broadly in line with independent practices in the same market; neither side publishes fees, so compare written quotes.
 Aspen's advantage is the promotional new-patient bundle; the independent practice's advantage is continuity of care and typically more time per visit.

 Aspen vs Heartland Dental: Heartland is the largest US DSO by office count and operates under branded names like "Sunrise Dental", "Riverbend Dental", or the dentist's name; you may not realize you're at a Heartland office.
-Pricing tends to run 5% to 15% higher than Aspen for cash cleanings because the chain targets insured PPO patients rather than promotional bundles.
+Heartland-supported offices quote fees locally and lean toward insured PPO patients rather than promotional bundles.
 See our Heartland Dental cleaning cost page.

 Aspen vs Smile Generation / Pacific Dental Services: PDS is West Coast and Southwest focused, with PDS-supported offices under brands like Beverly Boulevard Dental, Smile Generation, and individual practice names.
-Cleaning fees run similar to Aspen's, with stronger emphasis on patient financing for restorative work.
+Cleaning fees are likewise quoted per office, with stronger emphasis on patient financing for restorative work.
 See our Smile Generation cleaning cost page.

 Insurance with Aspen Dental